HaroldLeo/Big-Data-NBA-Research-Paper/README.md

-# Big-Data-NBA-Research-Paper
+# Big Data NBA Research Paper
-xploring the characteristics of teams and players and predicting the possibility of wining and going to playoffs
+Explored the characteristics of teams and players and predicted the possibility of wining and going to playoffs in R